 You can file a No Fault, Workers Compensation or Prompt Pay Complaint online via the secure DFS Portal.

 You will receive immediate confirmation and be assigned a file number.

-You will have one hour to process the complaint form.
-If you do not complete the form within one hour you will be prompted to refresh and the information you have entered before refreshing will be lost.
+You will have 30 minutes to process the complaint form.
+If you do not complete the form within 30 minutes you will be prompted to refresh and the information you have entered before refreshing will be lost.